wsxyanua/DogLog/README.md

 - This tool requires root access for reading logs like `/var/log/auth.log` and for performing `iptables` blocking.
 - The auto-block feature must be used carefully.
 Always confirm IPs before blocking or enable optional confirmation prompts.
+- Consider running in a controlled environment when testing auto-blocking features.

 ---